mariodavid/mariodavid.github.io/_drafts/salesforce-through-the-lens-of-a-java-dev-2.md

 In fact, although Salesforce covers the main use-cases all with declarative development this is quite far from reality.
 Instead for almost all use-cases, it is possible to alternatively imperatively develop the solutions through source code.

-> The Choice between declarative vs. imperative development boils down to the abstraction level that is necessary to fulfill the business requirements.
+> The Choice between declarative vs. imperative development boils down to the abstraction level that is necessary to fulfill the business requirement at hand

 Declarative development in these configuration UIs has the following characteristics: